jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export default 'hello!';
 ```

+This seems really weird to me.
+I get that `export default 'hello!'` needs to be passed by value, but since there's a special case to make `export default function` passed by reference, it feels like there should be a special case for `export default identifier` too.

 # What about circular dependencies?

 This came to light when Dominic messaged me about circular dependencies.
 First we need to talk about 'hoisting':